Henry Collins (official): Early life

-Collins was born in 1905 in Philadelphia, a "scion of a Philadelphia manufacturing family" in paper products.
+Collins was born in Philadelphia, Pennsylvania on April 7, 1905, a "scion of a Philadelphia manufacturing family" in paper products.
 According to Collins, his ancestors came from England in 1640.
 He received a BA from Princeton University and a business degree from Harvard University.

 Collins was a childhood friend of Alger Hiss in Baltimore.
 Whittaker Chambers also described Collins as "my personal friend."

 Initially, Collins worked in the family paper business.
 He left during the Great Depression for work in the federal government during the New Deal.

 Government career

 In 1933, Collins worked in the National Recovery Administration.
 He also worked at the Agricultural Adjustment Administration and the US Department of Labor.
 He also worked for the Soil Conservation Service, the US Department of Labor, and a House committee on migration.
 In 1941, he joined the U.S. Small Business Committee, then a Military Affair subcommittee.

 During World War II, Collins served as a captain in the Army, fought at the Battle of the Bulge, and won three ribbons and "five European campaign stars."
 Immediately after the war, he worked for six months as a district official for displaced persons in Germany as part of the States Department's division of occupied territories.
 Collins remained in government service until 1947.

 In 1948, he was serving as executive director of the American Russian Institute in New York and living at 58 Park Avenue, New York (as testified before HUAC in 1948).